forumulator/RGWFileBackend/DBSchema.md

 Clearly, since the bucket listing is done based on the `ObjectDirectry` table, it won't show partially uploaded objects(or versions).

-The Synchronisation of the uploads and correctnedd of the `ObjectDirectory` table is the job of the transfer manager in the backend.
+The Synchronisation of the uploads and correctness of the `ObjectDirectory` table is the job of the transfer manager in the backend.
 At any instant, there will be exactly one complete upload of an object.
 This is taken care of as follows:

 ```